HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Discussion

 \section{Discussion}

-In the present paper we have characterized one of the largest representative samples of 10 high-z quiescent galaxies in terms of spectroscopic confirmation and age-estimation.
-We showed how HST observations are able to probe the (H-band) brightest end of the massive QG population providing access to clear spectral breaks in the majority of the objects.
-Such breaks can be used to quantitatively compare the amplitude of the Balmer absorption lines with respect to metal lines, hence quantifying the light-weighted contribution of young versus old stars at fixed stellar mass in early QGs.
-In other words, with relatively few HST orbits it is possible to both perform spectroscopic confirmation of QGs up to z$\sim$3.2 and start quantifying the incidence of newly-quenched objects within the population.
+In the present paper we have characterized one of the largest representative samples of 10 high-z massive QGs in terms of spectroscopic confirmation and age estimation.
+We showed that HST observations are able to probe the (H-band) brightest end of the massive QG population providing access to clear spectral breaks in the majority of the objects.
+These breaks can be used to quantitatively compare the amplitude of the Balmer absorption lines with respect to metal lines, hence quantifying the light-weighted contribution of young versus old stars at fixed stellar mass in early QGs.
+In other words, with relatively few HST orbits it is possible to both perform spectroscopic confirmation of QGs up to z$\sim$3.2 and start quantifying the incidence of newly quenched objects within the population.
 The particular configuration of spectral breaks characterising our sample (strong D$_{B}$ and weak D$_{n}$4000) is due to the presence of luminous A-type stars.
-These often flag a relatively recent shut down of star formation, yet they have been also linked to galaxies hosting substantial amounts of obscured star formation contaminating the rest-frame colors commonly used when selecting high-z quiescent galaxies \citep{PoggiantiWu00, lemaux}.
-The quiescence of our targets was first tested and confirmed through their combined spectral (rest-frame NUV/optical) and photometric (rest-frame UV-to-NIR) emission, rejecting the presence of catastrophic photometric errors or prominent emission lines.
+These often flag a relatively recent shutdown of star formation, however, they have been also linked to galaxies hosting substantial amounts of obscured star formation contaminating the rest frame colors that are commonly used to select high-z quiescent galaxies \citep{PoggiantiWu00, lemaux}.
+The quiescence of our targets was first tested and confirmed through their combined spectral (rest frame NUV/optical) and photometric (rest frame UV-to-NIR) emission, rejecting the presence of catastrophic photometric errors or prominent emission lines.
 They are however consistent with very young mass-weighted ages, which makes their final interpretation less clear.
-Given the shallow upper-limits on the obscured SFR placed by the current Spitzer/MIPS and Herschel/PACS and SPIRE data, we relied on the mean-stacked shallow detection at 3 GHz to constrain the potential obscured SFR to be on average below 50 $M_{\odot}$ yr$^{-1}$ \citep{Deuge20}, hence 6 times lower the coeval MS, at most.
-The individual 24$\mu$m flux densities of three 5-10$\sigma$ detections in the J18 super-deblended catalog were converted to hard X-ray luminosities, compared to Chandra COSMOS Legacy X-ray detections and judged being consistent with being AGN-powered.
-Converting individual 3 GHz 3$\sigma$ upper-limits into SFRs results in $<$120-190 M$_{\odot}$yr$^{-1}$, which are not conclusive to exclude substantial obscured star formation on a galaxy-by-galaxy basis.
-We also note that the origin of the mid-IR emission is in principle unclear since it can arise from multiple phenomena such as a dusty AGN torus, star-formation, hot circumstellar dust around AGB stars and/or the presence of diffuse cirrus clouds heated by hot stellar populations \citep{fumagalli14} or a combination thereof.
-From the broad agreement between the prominent Balmer breaks and the mass weighted ages of our galaxies we conclude that they have quenched relatively recently prior to observation.
+Given the shallow upper limits on the obscured SFR placed by the current Spitzer/MIPS and Herschel/PACS and SPIRE data, we relied on the mean-stacked shallow detection at 3 GHz to constrain the potential obscured SFR to be on average below 50--60 $M_{\odot}$ yr$^{-1}$ \citep{Deuge20}, hence 5--6 times lower the coeval MS at most.
+The individual 24$\mu$m flux densities of three 5-10$\sigma$ detections in the J18 super-deblended catalog were converted into hard X-ray luminosities, compared to Chandra COSMOS Legacy X-ray detections, and judged to be consistent with being AGN-powered.
+Converting individual 3 GHz 3$\sigma$ upper limits into SFRs results in $<$120-190 M$_{\odot}$yr$^{-1}$, which are not conclusive to exclude substantial obscured star formation on a galaxy-by-galaxy basis.
+We also note that the origin of the mid-IR emission is in principle unclear since it can arise from multiple phenomena such as a dusty AGN torus, star formation, hot circumstellar dust around AGB stars and/or the presence of diffuse cirrus clouds heated by hot stellar populations \citep{fumagalli14} or a combination thereof.
+From the broad agreement between the prominent Balmer breaks and the mass-weighted ages of our galaxies we conclude that they have quenched relatively recently prior to observation.
 However, dedicated mm observations are required for 40\% of our objects to conclusively assess the level of residual star formation.
-These, in fact, could potentially represent examples of rapidly transitioning galaxies which underwent a sharp truncation of their star formation, possibly through AGN feedback.
+These objects might potentially represent examples of rapidly transitioning galaxies that underwent a sharp truncation of their star formation, possibly through AGN feedback.